 Being concise is the hallmark of all good writing, and this is especially true for government writing.
 Convey your message simply and without overstating, or your audience may start to notice that the writing has extra filler and become frustrated or stop reading altogether.

-Concise writing is a product of planning out what and how you’re saying before you dive in; otherwise, you may find yourself going in circles before you make your point, or worse, don’t come to a point at all.
+Concise writing is a product of planning out what you will say and how you say it before you dive in.
+Otherwise, you may find yourself going in circles before you make your point, or worse, don’t come to a point at all.

 Be wary of your writing being so sparse that you’re being too vague, or leaving your reader’s questions unanswered.
 Aim for the sweet spot between rambling and cryptic.